Area codes 905, 289, 365, and 742: History

 The overlay option was chosen because it would cause the least disruption and was supported by all of the carriers.
-A split would have forced customers to change their numbers for the second time in less than a decade and forced the reassignment of cellphone numbers.
-For the same reason, Toronto was overlaid with area code 647 (and later 437).
+A split would have forced some customers to change their numbers for the second time in less than a decade, which would have entailed en masse reprogramming of cell phones.
+Additionally, an overlay was seen by this time as an easy workaround for the number allocation problem.
+Around the same time, Toronto was overlaid with area code 647 (and later 437).

-The 289 NPA overlay was approved by the CRTC on August 15, 2000 in Order CRTC 2000–772.
+NPA 289 was approved by the CRTC on August 15, 2000 in Order CRTC 2000–772.
 The order had the CRTC direct Bell Canada to implement a ten-digit local dialing plan.
-Area code 289 came into service on April 7, 2001, and it had come into full operation by June 9, 2001.
+Permissive seven-digit or ten-digit dialing for 905-customers began on April 7, 2001, before the in-service date for 289 of June 9, 2001.

 The Golden Horseshoe's continued growth caused area code 365 to be assigned for further relief on March 25, 2013.
 Also, area code 742 was assigned on October 16, 2021.

 A numbering plan exhaust analysis of 2020 projected an exhaust date of March 2023 for the numbering plan area.

+Area code 537 was reserved as a fifth area code for the region in November 2022.